harsh12345-beep/Python-Website/README.md

 # Python-Website
-This is a website formed by using HTML,CSS,JAVASCRIPT,\
+This is a website formed by using HTML,CSS,JAVASCRIPT in this website i have been explained about Python